p2p-today/p2p-project/docs/javascript/tutorial/sync.rst

 :js:func:`~js2p.sync.sync_socket.del`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Any node which owns a key, can clear its value.
 Doing this will relinquish your lease on that value.
-Like the above, this call is ``O(n)``.
+Like the above, this call is worst case ``O(n)``.

 .. code-block:: javascript